sparrowwallet/frigate/README.md

 Default values for these entries will be set on first startup.
 The value of `coreAuthType` can either be `COOKIE` or `USERPASS`.
 Configure `coreDataDir` or `coreAuth` respectively to grant RPC access.
-The value of `startIndexing` can be set to false if the index has already been built and you want to just execute queries against it.
+The value of `startIndexing` can be set to `false` if an index has already been built and you just want to execute queries against it without connecting to Bitcoin Core.

 Indexing speed is greatly affected by looking up the scriptPubKeys of spent outputs.
 To improve performance, scriptPubKeys are cached to avoid looking them up again with `getrawtransaction`.